Assistance is available through NAU’s Kitt School of Music

 - contribute $100 toward the cost of lessons—the scholarship will cover the rest

-- write a letter of thanks to the Director of the School of Music, Dr. Todd Sullivan
+- write a letter of thanks to the Director of the Kitt School of Music, Dr. Eric Lenz

 Learn more about scholarships available through the Community Music and Dance Academy.